 January offers a sense of renewed purpose and a chance to set intentions.
 It also is a time of shorter days, a chill in the air and a whole lot of darkness.
-If you find you have less energy and have trouble motivating yourself to take care of your wellness at this time of year, you’re not alone.
-Especially for those of us in the northern hemisphere, months of long, dark days can take a toll on our moods, our appetites and our sleep.
+If you find you have less energy and trouble motivating yourself to take care of your wellness at this time of year, you’re not alone.
+During this season, many people experience symptoms of seasonal affective disorder which takes a toll on our moods, our appetites and sleep.

 That wonderful feeling of the sun on your skin is more than just a state of mind: it actually has positive physiological benefits.
 While we still have a few months of minimal sunshine ahead, we can make choices to increase our wellness, even while the sun isn’t shining.

-Here’s a few ways to get into a sunshine state of mind and boost your overall well-being:
+Read on for a few ways to get into a sunshine state of mind and boost your overall well-being:

 Munch on mood-boosters

-The dark days of winter can mean your body produces less serotonin, sometimes known as the ‘happy hormone’.
-Your brain relies on serotonin to balance your mood and your appetite, and doctors often prescribe antidepressants to boost natural serotonin levels.
-There are also ways to boost serotonin, just by eating foods rich in B vitamins, thiamine and folic acid.
+During the dark days of winter, your body often produces less serotonin, sometimes known as the ‘happy hormone’.
+Your brain relies on serotonin to balance your mood and appetite, and doctors often prescribe antidepressants to boost natural serotonin levels.
+You can also boost your serotonin levels, just by eating foods rich in B vitamins, thiamine and folic acid.
 Whole grains, nuts and seeds rich in omega fatty acids, brightly-coloured fruits and vegetables, as well as leafy greens are all high in elements that help you access more serotonin.

 It's no accident that saunas are a common activity in northern climates: the heat and steam promote blood circulation and sweat, both of which boost endorphins in your body just like vigorous exercise.
 Try stepping into an infrared sauna, where the technology provides similar benefits to catching real sun rays, without any possibility of overexposure—you'll feel as though you've spent a day basking in the summer sun.